The term “enterprise” is often thrown around in the SEO space.

 G2 review: 4.8/5

-Clearscope is a premium content optimization tool that leverages Google’s Natural Language API to make accurate recommendations.
-Companies are able to run all of the content through the software and generate a detailed report on how to improve the quality.
-As you could imagine, doing this at scale could have incredible results for a website’s ranking.
+Clearscope is an premium content optimization tool that leverages Google’s Natural Language API to make accurate recommendations.
+Companies can run all of the content through the software and generate a detailed report on improving the quality.
+As you can imagine, doing this at scale could increase a website's ranking.

 |Accurate content improvement recommendations||Very expensive in comparison to other SEO software|